JoinCODED/DEMO-React-componentsAndProps-BookStore/README.md

 # React-day1 book shop

-This is the template for demos.
-These repos are the starging points and instructions for short live-coding sessions where the instructor will demonstrate a specific concept.

 ## What is this demo?
 a book store with home page, list of books page, books details page